ashleyreality/Easy-Animator/resources/README.md

 ### SVGView
 The SVGView outputs an SVG file description of the animation to an appendable.
 This was added for the View’s use.
 The SVG is written in XML and is used to display the animation.
+Added a method to print this view without exiting the program.

 ###### Useful methods
 * `buildTheSVGString()` - considers XML formatting to add the shapes and their associated events as Strings to the constructor’s declared StringBuilder.
 This method helps create the SVG View file